zaian1st/Zaian-made-template/project/project-plan.md

 Impact of Mental Health on Marriage in the USA (2021  and 2022)

 ## Main Question
-Does mental health scoping it to (4 mental illness only constraints), impact marrige rates in diffrent USA States?
+Does mental health scoping it to mental illness and suicidality, impact marrige rates in diffrent USA States?

 ## Description
 With the growing focus on mental health, this project will examine whether there is a connection between mental health conditions, suicidality, and marriage rates.
 This study will explore if states with higher levels of mental illness or suicidality show different marriage rates.
 The goal is to determine if mental health challenges and thoughts of suicide in some states may relate to lower marriage rates.